github/renaming/README.md

 Until recently, GitHub Pages required that you use either the `master` or the `gh-pages` branch.
 As of [July 31](https://github.blog/changelog/2020-07-31-build-and-deploy-github-pages-from-any-branch-beta/), repositories that use GitHub Pages can now build and deploy from any branch.
 Publishing to the special `gh-pages` branch will still work the same as it always has, but now you can choose a different branch in your repository as the publishing source.

-### This summer: a configurable default for new repositories 🆕
+### Now: a configurable default for new repositories 🆕

-Our next step helps users and organization admins that want to ensure all new repositories they create use the default branch name of their choice.
+We've heard from users, organization owners, and enterprise administrators that want to ensure all new repositories they create use the default branch name of their choice.

-To enable that choice, later this summer we’re adding new user and organization settings to set the default branch name for all newly-created repositories on GitHub.com.
-These settings will cover all the ways you can create a GitHub repository, including through: [GitHub.com](https://github.com/new), the [GitHub API](https://developer.github.com/v3/guides/getting-started/#create-a-repository), [GitHub Desktop](https://desktop.github.com/), and [GitHub CLI](https://cli.github.com/).
-If you’re a GitHub Enterprise Server user, we’re also planning to add organization and instance settings to set the default branch name for all newly-created repositories on a GitHub Enterprise Server in version 2.22.
+To enable that choice, on [August 26th](https://github.blog/changelog/2020-08-26-default-branch-for-new-repositories/) we added new user, organization, and enterprise settings to set the default branch name for all newly-created repositories on GitHub.com.
+These settings cover repositories created through [GitHub.com](https://github.com/new) and the [GitHub API](https://developer.github.com/v3/guides/getting-started/#create-a-repository).
+If you’re a GitHub Enterprise Server user, these same settings are coming in version 2.23.

 Git 2.28 added a similar setting to control the default branch used when you run `git init` on the command line.
 Learn more about the new `init.defaultBranch` setting in [the Git 2.28 blog post](https://github.blog/2020-07-27-highlights-from-git-2-28/#introducing-init-defaultbranch).

+[GitHub Desktop](https://desktop.github.com/) will also introduce a default branch setting for new repositories later this month.

-#### From `master` to `main`
+#### From `master` to `main` on October 1, 2020

 `main` is the most popular replacement for `master` that we’re seeing across GitHub.
 We like it because it’s short, it keeps your muscle memory intact, and it translates well across most languages.
 We’re using `main` for our newly-created repositories and for the repositories we’re moving now, like [dependabot-core](https://github.com/dependabot/dependabot-core).

-One month after the new settings are available in GitHub.com, we will set the default to `main` for any user or organization that hasn't chosen a default branch for new repositories.
-We'll do the same in GitHub Enterprise Server 2.23.
-You can opt out of this at any time by configuring the default branch name for new repositories to `master` or any other word.
+On **October 1, 2020,** if you haven't changed the default branch for new repositories for your user, organization, or enterprise, it will automatically change from **`master`** to **`main`**.
+You can **opt out of this change** at any time:

+1. For users, on the https://github.com/settings/repositories page
+2. For organization owners, on the `https://github.com/organizations/YOUR-ORGANIZATION/settings/repository-defaults` page
+3. For enterprise administrators, on the `https://github.com/enterprises/YOUR-ENTERPRISE/settings/member_privileges` page

+This setting **does not impact any of your existing repositories.** Existing repositories will continue to have the same default branch they have now.

 <a name="later-this-year"></a>